RoboticSchools/Arduino/11. Automatic LED control/README.md

 void setup() {
   // Start the serial communication at 9600 bits per second Serial.begin(9600);
-  pinMode(ldrPin,INPUT);
+  // Set the LDR pin as an input pinMode(ldrPin,INPUT);
   // Set the LED pin as an output pin pinMode(ledPin, OUTPUT);